Snail Farming in Kenya: Things to Consider

 Also, if you’re considering raising your snails indoors, you should be aware that indoor air quality is critical.

-Snail farms can produce a lot of waste, and harmful gasses pollute your home.
-So make sure you have proper ventilation and cleaning equipment to avoid health problems.
+Snail farms can produce much waste, and harmful gasses pollute your home.
+So ensure you have proper ventilation and cleaning equipment to avoid health problems.

 4. How about Space?

 Lastly is the issue of space for your snails to roam around in.
-The ideal area should be dark, moist, isolated hot spots and basking areas, which will mimic their natural living patterns.
+The ideal area should be dark, moist, isolated hot spots and basking sites, miming their natural living patterns.

-If you’re going to do snail farming outdoors, it’s also best to build a shed for your snails that is protected from the weather so as not to expose them to too much sun.
+If you do snail farming outdoors, it’s also best to build a shed for your snails that is protected from the weather so as not to expose them to too much sun.

 You don’t need to limit yourself to one type of snail or enclosure.
 You can mix Asians and Africans, but you have to be more careful about it [as] they would be eating different food.